simplyphpdotcom/cl-cheshire-cat/README.md

 four integers in host order `#(127 0 0 1)`).
 The second is the prefix-length of the CIDR block.
 If the second part is missing, its default value is 32.

-The recommended tool to manage Chessire is [curl](curl.haxx.se) or another low level HTTP or TCP tool such as nc(1) or telnet(1).
+The recommended tool to manage Cheshire is [curl](curl.haxx.se) or another low level HTTP or TCP tool such as nc(1) or telnet(1).

 The management API is splited in three parts: